-You know from visiting my web site, I am a huge fan of Costco.
+You know from my website that I am a huge fan of Costco.
 In fact, I like to say,

 "Every meal you eat is 6 degrees of separation from Costco."